Simplecxp/Simplecxp/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning Flutter, Go
+- 🌱 I’m currently learning SpringBoot,SpringCould
-- 💬 Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask
-- 📫 How to reach me: [@gautamkrishnar](https://twitter.com/gautamkrishnar) or <a rel="me" href="https://fosstodon.org/@gkr">fosstodon.org/@gkr</a>
+- 📫 How to reach me: <a rel="me" href="https://github.com/Simplecxp">@Simplecxp</a>
 - ⚡ Fun fact: I :heart: :dog:s

 📊 **This week I spent my time on**